splunk/public-o11y-docs/sp-oncall/spoc-integrations/alertsite-integration.rst

     #.
 On the list, select the AlertSite Template for :strong:`Site Error`` with the delivery method :strong:`Text`.
     #.
 Select the template text in the editor to activate the edit mode.
     #.
 Enter the following:
-       -  Template name: VictorOps - Monitor Error (or similar)
+       -  Template name: Splunk OnCall - Monitor Error (or similar)
        -  Subject: [AlertSite] Monitor Alert - $DESCRIP CRITICAL

        .. note:: You can use another subject, but make sure it includes the word :strong:`CRITICAL` and does not include the *$STATUS* variable.